fairfieldev/fairfield-stock-control-systems/replit.md

 - In-memory storage loses data on server restart (use PostgreSQL for persistence)
 - Email credentials stored in plain text in demo (use secure vault in production)

+### Netlify Deployment Ready ✅
+The project includes all necessary files for Netlify deployment:
+- **index.js** - Root entry point for Netlify
+- **netlify.toml** - Netlify configuration with build and runtime settings
+- **NETLIFY_DEPLOYMENT.md** - Complete deployment guide

+See NETLIFY_DEPLOYMENT.md for step-by-step deployment instructions.

 ### Next Steps (Post-Launch)
+1. Deploy to Netlify (see NETLIFY_DEPLOYMENT.md)
-1. Implement password hashing (bcrypt/argon2)
+2. Implement password hashing (bcrypt/argon2)
-2. Migrate to PostgreSQL database
+3. Migrate to PostgreSQL database for data persistence
-3. Add session persistence
+4. Add session persistence with encrypted cookies
-4. Implement audit logging
+5. Implement audit logging for all operations
-5. Add advanced reporting features
+6. Add advanced reporting features
-6. Configure automated backups
+7. Configure automated backups